YannMoisan/nginx-compose/README.md

 With the link, the proxy container know how to to connect to site1.
 In fact, Docker adds a host entry for site1 to the /etc/hosts of the proxy container.

+## Step3

+Command lines are now longer and it becomes painfull to run the whole things.
+Hopefully, there is a tool in the fast-growing Docker ecosystem that will help us : docker-compose.

+We just to provide a configuration file

+    proxy:
+      build: proxy
+      ports:
+      - 80:80
+      links:
+      - site1
+      - site2
+    site1:
+      image: ymn/site1
+    site2:
+      image: ymn/site2

+And we can run the whole thing with a simple command : docker-compose up

 # Links

 * http://jasonwilder.com/blog/2014/03/25/automated-nginx-reverse-proxy-for-docker/